ssbc/scuttlebot.io/tmpl/docs/advanced/advanced-queries.md

 sbot links --source {userId} --dest &
 ```

+All IDs have a "sigil" character defining what type of object the ID references.
+(Blobs start with "&", users start with "@", and messages start with "%").

+In `links`, you can use the sigil to filter the source or dest by the ID type.

 [&rarr; links API](/apis/scuttlebot/ssb.html#links-source)

 ---

-## Get all links from one user to another
+## Links from one user to another

 ```js
 var pull = require('pull-stream')